doctrine-extensions/DoctrineExtensions/README.md

 Currently these extensions support **Yaml**, **Annotation**  and **Xml** mapping.
 Additional mapping drivers can be easily implemented using Mapping extension to handle the additional metadata mapping.

-**Note:** doctrine2.0.x branch is no longer being supported and all new features and fixes are on master branch, which currently supports 2.1.x versions of doctrine2

 **Note:** Please note, that xml mapping needs to be in a different namespace, the declared namespace for Doctrine extensions is http://gediminasm.org/schemas/orm/doctrine-extensions-mapping So root node now looks like this: